jcowhigjr/heroku-config/README.md

     # by default, existing keys will not be overwritten
     $ heroku config:pull
-    Config for example written to .env
+    Config for example written to .env.d/example

     # optional --overwrite allows you to have the pull overwrite keys
     $ heroku config:pull --overwrite
-    Config in .env written to example
+    Config in .env.d/example written to example

     # --interactive will prompt for each value to be overwritten
     $ heroku config:pull --overwrite --interactive